Yeti: 21st century

 In 2004, Henry Gee, editor of the journal Nature, mentioned the Yeti as an example of folk belief deserving further study, writing, "The discovery that Homo floresiensis survived until so very recently, in geological terms, makes it more likely that stories of other mythical, human-like creatures such as Yetis are founded on grains of truth."

 In early December 2007, American television presenter Joshua Gates and his team (Destination Truth) reported finding a series of footprints in the Everest region of Nepal resembling descriptions of Yeti.
 Each of the footprints measured 33 cm in length with five toes that measured a total of 25 cm across.
 Casts were made of the prints for further research.
-The footprints were examined by Jeffrey Meldrum of Idaho State University, who believed them to be too morphologically accurate to be fake or man-made, before changing his mind after making further investigations.
-Later in 2009, in a TV show, Gates presented hair samples with a forensic analyst concluding that the hair contained an unknown DNA sequence.
-A cast of the footprint is kept in the queue of Expedition Everest.
+The footprints were examined by Jeffrey Meldrum of Idaho State University, who initially believed them to be too morphologically accurate to be fake or man-made, before changing his mind after making further investigations.
+In 2009, on an episode of Destination Truth, Gates presented hair samples to a forensic analyst who concluded that the hair contained an unknown DNA sequence.
+A cast of the footprint is kept in the "Yeti Museum" section of the queue for Disney's Expedition Everest ride.

 On 25 July 2008, the BBC reported that hairs collected in the remote Garo Hills area of North-East India by Dipu Marak had been analysed at Oxford Brookes University in the UK by primatologist Anna Nekaris and microscopy expert Jon Wells.
-These initial tests were inconclusive, and ape conservation expert Ian Redmond told the BBC that there was similarity between the cuticle pattern of these hairs and specimens collected by Edmund Hillary during Himalayan expeditions in the 1950s and donated to the Oxford University Museum of Natural History, and announced planned DNA analysis.
+These initial tests were inconclusive, and ape conservation expert Ian Redmond told the BBC that there was similarity between the cuticle pattern of these hairs and specimens collected by Edmund Hillary during Himalayan expeditions in the 1950s, which Hillary had donated to the Oxford University Museum of Natural History.
+Redmond announced planned DNA analysis of the hairs.
 This analysis has since revealed that the hair came from the Himalayan goral.

-A group of Chinese scientists and explorers in 2010 proposed to renew searches in the Shennongjia Forestry District of Hubei province, which was the site of expeditions in the 1970s and 1980s.
+In 2010, a group of Chinese scientists and explorers proposed to renew searches in the Shennongjia Forestry District of Hubei province, which was the site of expeditions in the 1970s and 1980s.

 At a 2011 conference in Russia, participating scientists and enthusiasts declared having "95% evidence" of the Yeti's existence.
 However, this claim was disputed later; American anthropologist and anatomist Jeffrey Meldrum, who was present during the Russian expedition, claimed the "evidence" found was simply an attempt by local officials to drum up publicity.

-A yeti was reportedly captured in Russia in December 2011.
+In December 2011, a yeti was reportedly captured in Russia.
 Initially the story claimed that a hunter reported having seen a bear-like creature trying to kill one of his sheep but, after he fired his gun, the creature ran into a forest on two legs.
 The story then claimed that border patrol soldiers captured a hairy two-legged female creature similar to a gorilla that ate meat and vegetation.
 This was later revealed as a hoax or possibly a publicity stunt for charity.